Rich Johnston: Comics creator

 Johnston writes and draws weekly cartoons for the UK blogger Paul Staines, appearing each Monday and collected at RichAndMark.com.

 Non-comics writing

 Johnston wrote briefly for newspapers like The Guardian and magazines like PlayStation World.
 The now-closed publication Punch magazine named him Young Writer of the Year Award in 2001.

 His poster campaign for the Churches Advertising Network in December 2006 generated coverage, including a leader in the Times Newspaper and an appearance on BBC's The One Show.

-He was an advertising copywriter until 2009.

 Media appearances

 Johnston contributed to the British Channel 4 sketch show Smack the Pony as well as for BBC Radio 4's satirical sketch show Week Ending and the stage/TV show The Sitcom Trials.

 He appeared as an interviewee in After the Chalk Dust Settled, a documentary included on the DVD release of Steven Moffat's sitcom Chalk.

 He was a zombie extra in Shaun of the Dead and a congregation member in the movie Hitchhiker's Guide to the Galaxy.

 He wrote and directed a series of radio advertisements for telecommunications company TalkTalk starring Mark Heap.